lichendust/souschef/readme.md

 This allows resources to be allocated as needed: you might process your entire queue overnight on a particularly powerful machine.

+### Clean

+You can purge the order directory with:

+	souschef clean

+This only removes finished jobs by default, but you can purge all jobs with the additional `--hard` flag.

 ### Redo

 	souschef redo [name]